GM profit bolstered by pricing, stock up

 For 2011, GM's profit jumped 62 percent to $7.6 billion.
 It was the company's first full year of operations since its initial public offering in the fall of 2010.
 GM reorganized with the help of a $50 billion U.S. government bailout and a 2009 bankruptcy.

-The Obama administration's bailouts of GM and Chrysler Group LLC, which is majority-owned by Italy's Fiat SpA, are the subject of political debate in the runup to this year's presidential election.
+The Obama administration's bailouts of GM and Chrysler Group LLC, which is majority-owned by Italy's Fiat SpA FIA.MI, are the subject of political debate in the runup to this year's presidential election.
 Republican candidate Mitt Romney this week urged the U.S. Treasury to sell its nearly one-third stake in GM.

 GOOD NEWS, BAD NEWS